AI-powered mechanisms as judges: Breaking ties in chess: The definition, data collection, and computation

 There are several ways one could use TPLV to break ties.
-Definition~\ref{def:AI_scoring_rule} provides a specific scoring rule in case of a tie in a chess game.
-For example, AI scoring mechanism can also be used with the $(3,1.5,1)$ scoring system: The winner of a game receives 3 points regardless of the TPLVs, the winner of the tiebreak receives 1.5 points and the loser of the tiebreaker receives 1 point.
+Our definition~ provides a specific tiebreaking rule in case of a tie in a chess game.
+For example, AI tiebreaking rule can also be used with the $(3,1.5,1)$ scoring system: The winner of a game receives 3 points regardless of the TPLVs, the winner of the tiebreak receives 1.5 points and the loser of the tiebreaker receives 1 point.
 In short, based on the needs and specific aims of tournaments, the organizers could use different TPLV-based scoring systems.
-Regardless of which scoring rule is used to break ties in specific games, Definition~\ref{def:AI_scoring_mechanism} provides a tiebreaking rule based on cumulative TPLV in chess tournaments.
-In the unlikely event that cumulative TPLVs of two players are equal in a chess tournament, then average centipawn loss of the players could be used as a second tiebreaker; if these are also equal, then there is a strong indication that the tie should not be broken.
-But if the tie has to be broken in a tournament such as the world championship, then we suggest that players play two games---one as White and one as Black---until the tie is broken by the AI scoring rule.
+Regardless of which tiebreaking rule is used to break ties in specific games, our definition provides a tiebreaking rule based on cumulative TPLV in chess tournaments.
+In the unlikely event that cumulative TPLVs of two players are equal in a chess tournament, the average centipawn loss of the players could be used as a second tiebreaker; if these are also equal, then there is a strong indication that the tie should not be broken.
+(For uniformity against slight inaccuracies in chess engine evaluations, we suggest using a certain threshold, within which the TPLVs can be considered equivalent.)
+But if the tie has to be broken in a tournament such as the world championship, then we suggest that players play two games---one as White and one as Black---until the tie is broken by the AI tiebreaking rule.
 In the extremely unlikely event that the tie is not broken after a series of two-game matches, one could, e.g., argue that the reigning world champion should keep their title.

-We next define tiebreak strategyproofness in chess.
-We refer the interested reader to the Appendix \ref{sec:Appendix}, for the definition of tiebreak strategyproofness in more other games.